Middleton Park is a whopping 630 acres including 200 acres of ancient woodland, rose gardens and a well equipped children’s play area.

 Food and Drink

 Middleton Park is the perfect place for a teddy bears picnic, take a perch on one of the benches or set up your blanket beneath the trees.
 Didn’t bring a picnic?
 No worries, the Middleton Park Café located at the visitor centre offers a selection of sandwiches, snacks, hot and cold drinks and ice-creams.
+Middleton Park is included in our top 10 places to have a picnic in Leeds article.

 Fancy something a bit more fancy?
 Why not head to the White Rose Centre for a bite to eat and some retail therapy.
 Only a 10 minute drive or 15 minute bus journey away you’ll find restaurant favourites including Nandos, Chiquittos and TGI Friday.